 Ask for the Card Back

 On your postcard, give the client an incentive if they return to your office with the card.
 Unique offers include special discounts on your services or even free coffee.
 Whatever you think would entice the lead to contact you.
 Once they return with postcard in hand, be sure to record it in your CRM system.

 Set Up a Landing Page

 Set up a quick landing page and you can measure how many people who looked at your postcard then visited your website.
 By using a unique URL address to the specific landing page, you’ll know how many visits came from postcards.

 A QR code that links to a unique landing page is another way to measure who visited your website after getting one of your postcards.
 Although this can be a great tool for tracking, a definite drawback using a QR code is that they take up valuable real estate on your postcard.

 The Bottom Line

-If you mail them to the right people, keep your message targeted and offer value, a postcard campaign can have a huge impact in your bottom line.
-Deciding where to focus your marketing dollars these days can be a challenge.
-Whatever you decide, real estate postcards should be at the top of your list.
+Sending real estate postcards allow you to gain leads and target your farm area in ways that speak to specific potential customers.
+If you mail them to the right people, keep your message targeted and offer value, a real estate postcard campaign can have a huge impact in your bottom line.